Health and Longevity Course for Dogs Chapter 3

-In the 2nd principle of longevity, I revealed how you can find out if your dog's diet and body is tainted with toxins and heavy metals.
+In the second chapter of the Health and Longevity Course , I revealed how you can find out if your dog's diet and body is tainted with toxins and heavy metals.
 Most of us know that toxins can build up in the body and cause disease, but how does this happen and what can we do about it?

 Most dog lovers get completely overwhelmed by reading articles, news and reports on what is safe and what is not.
 Also, it is often only a matter of time before a scientific discovery or a claim is proven wrong.
 Butter is good, butter is bad, margarine is better, margarine is terrible, carbs are important, carbs are evil, fats are bad, fats are essential, DDT is life-saving, DDT is very dangerous, atomic power is the best for making electricity, atomic energy is the most dangerous way of making electricity...